 - Ink Unlimited: $0

 Our pick for the best Ultimate Rewards credit card combo?
-We think combining the premium Sapphire Reserve with the no annual fee Freedom Unlimited, Freedom Card, and Ink Cash is the sweet spot for earning Ultimate Rewards.
+We think combining the premium Sapphire Reserve with the no annual fee Freedom Unlimited, Freedom Flex, and Ink Cash is the sweet spot for earning Ultimate Rewards.

-The Sapphire Reserve provides 3X points on travel and dining alongside some of the best travel perks and insurances offered by any rewards card.
+The Sapphire Reserve provides 3X points on all travel and dining alongside some of the best travel perks and insurances offered by any rewards card.
 A lot of the $550 annual fee is offset by the $300 travel credit and provided you take advantage of the lounge access and other benefits; we think the card is an all-around winner for any serious traveler.

-Both the Freedom Card and the Ink Cash offer 5% back on bonus categories, essentially supercharging your points earning potential at no additional cost as the cards have no annual fee.
-And for any purchase that doesn't receive bonus points for the three cards mentioned, you can swipe the Freedom Unlimited and earn 1.5X points.
+The Freedom Flex, Freedom Unlimited, and Ink Cash offer up to 5% back on bonus categories, essentially supercharging your points earning potential at no additional cost as the cards have no annual fee.
+And for any purchase that doesn't receive bonus points, you can swipe the Freedom Unlimited and earn 1.5x points.

 When points are effectively worth between 1 and 2 cents apiece, you need to spend a lot to make up for annual fees, so ensure you keep the combined cost of your cards as low as possible.